-Third Sunday of Ordinary Time, Year A
+Third Sunday in Ordinary Time, Year A

 There are two important, related, and relevant themes in the readings we hear today: the Light of Christ and the Call of Christ in our lives.